BasantSaad/proteus-Simulation/Smart_Home_Monitoring_Using_PIC18f6722/README.md

-# OKAY_MAN - Smart Home Security and Environmental Control System
+# Smart Home Security and Environmental Control System
+##### (OKAY_MAN.zip)
 ## Project Overview

-OKAY_MAN is an embedded system project designed for the **PIC18F6722 microcontroller** that integrates multiple subsystems to create a comprehensive smart home security and environmental control solution.
+ Smart Home Security and Environmental Control System is an embedded system project designed for the **PIC18F6722 microcontroller** that integrates multiple subsystems to create a comprehensive smart home security and environmental control solution.

 ### Key Features